RoundTableTTRPG/RoundTable/CoreConcepts.md

 Whatever your roll is, you subtract the difficulty of the enterprise, either the base difficulty of the locale, or a passive or defensive skill in an opponent.
 Never an arbitrary number selected by the GM.
 **For example**, if you swing a sword at someone and get 7-8, you take the 7 and add your skill bonus (+1), resulting in an 8\.
 If your opponent is only able to passively defend themselves with no skill modifier, their defense is 5, so your **result** is (8-5=) **3**.

 Whatever the sum of your roll minus the difficulty, that number is your **result**.
 If the sum is below 0, you have missed entirely.
 If it is 0-4, you have hit.
 Sometimes dealing damage is key, so hitting with a 0 is ineffective.
-If the sum is above 5, you have achieved a **breakthrough**.
+If the sum is 5 or above, you have achieved a **breakthrough**.
 Different actions will have different consequences, so a breakthrough in dancing is not going to be anything like a breakthrough when hacking a security camera system, but the basic result is the same; you do exceptionally well.

 ### Consequences